Halon 1301 Fire Suppression Systems

 FIRE ARMOUR PTE LTD is proud to announce that we are licenced by NEA to import and deal and dispose Halon 1301 by wholesale, retail and to store at our premises at 14 Fan Yoong Road, Singapore 629791

 Halon is a liquefied, compressed gas that stops the spread of fire by chemically disrupting combustion.
 Halon 1211 (a liquid streaming agent) and Halon 1301 (a gaseous flooding agent) leave no residue and are remarkably safe for human exposure.
-Halon is rated for class “B” (flammable liquids) and “C” (electrical fires), but it is also effective on class “A” (common combustibles) fires.
-Halon 1211 and Halon 1301 are low-toxicity, chemically stable compounds that, as long as they remain contained in cylinders, are easily recyclable.
+Halon is effective for class “A” (common combustibles) fires, class “B” (flammable liquids) and “C” (electrical fires).
+Halon 1211 and Halon 1301 are low-toxicity, chemically stable compounds.
+As long as they remain contained in cylinders, are easily recyclable.

 A key benefit of Halon, as a clean agent, is its ability to extinguish fire without the production of residues that could damage the assets being protected.
 Halon has been used for fire and explosion protection throughout the 20th century, and remains an integral part of the safety plans in many of today’s manufacturing, electronic and aviation companies.
 Halon protects computer and communication rooms throughout the electronics industry; it has numerous military applications on ships, aircraft and tanks and helps ensure safety on all commercial aircraft.